One of the best parts about being a member of the Pittsburgh Penguins these days — is that chances are, you’ll be playing in the postseason.

 Leadership that will hopefully carry them deep into the playoffs.

 Murray knows this.
-But he also recognizes that past postseason exposure can really help the individual player perhaps greater when it’s later in a series:
+Past postseason exposure can really help the individual player perhaps greater when it’s later in a series.
+And he certainly has the experience.

 The time to rise for them is now.